INTERVIEW: Prosperity Capital CEO forecasts Russian oil majors will survive as rivals go bust

 Prosperity’s portfolios have inevitably been hammered by the sell-off in equities.
 The firm has seen its assets under management shrink by 30% to $3.5bn from $5bn although Westman attributes that mostly to a fall in the portfolio’s value rather than any client redemptions.

 As a result, the company is expecting lower management fees for 2020 and has prepared a cash forecast and stress tests, including further reductions in fees and loss of clients.
-“I don’t know whether it will be a v or an u-shaped recovery but I don’t think it will be a l,” he said.
+“I don’t know whether it will be a V-shaped recovery or an U-shaped recovery but I don’t think it will be a L,” he said.

 Westman also disclosed to bne IntelliNews on May 8 that the firm is setting up subsidiary in France to serve as its European marketing arm following the decision by the UK to exit the European Union